 This may include situations where police claim that they saw you dispose of drugs when it is possible that someone else may have put them there, or where someone planted drugs upon you and you were unable to find them after a thorough search.

-In some cases, you might be able to avoid a conviction or penalty altogether by persuading the magistrate to issue you with a section 10 dismissals or conditional release orders, which means that while you’ll be found guilty of the offence, no conviction will be recorded on your criminal record.
+In some cases, you might be able to avoid a conviction or penalty altogether by persuading the magistrate to issue you with a section 10 dismissal or conditional release order, which means that while you’ll be found guilty of the offence, no conviction will be recorded on your criminal record.

 The maximum penalty for drug possession is 2 years imprisonment and/or a $2,200 fine.

 However, this is the maximum penalty only, which is reserved for only the most serious possession cases.
 In many cases, the court will impose a lesser penalty after considering all the facts and circumstances of your case.

 Statistics indicate that the most common penalty for drug possession is a fine, with the average fine amounting to $300.
 The second most common penalty is a s 9 good behaviour bond, which means that the court will require you to be of good behaviour for a specified period of time – in other words, you will not be allowed to commit any further offences.
 The court may also impose additional conditions upon you – for example, you may be prohibited from entering a particular area.